sanddony/Compressions-Algorithms/README.md

-# Realisations several algoritms in C
+# Realizations several algoritms in C
 Now ready only Huffmans algoritms